evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 204 liters.
-With the third row seat down, it is 587 liters.
+The cargo capacity in the trunk is 316 liters.
+With the rear seat down, it is 654 liters.

 This model is not available with a towbar.
 So if you need to pull a trailer, you must look at other models. <object type="image/svg+xml" data="modelnavigation.svg"></object>